Catglobe/Catglobe.ScriptDeployer/README.md

 The preprocessor is case insensitive, supports multiline and supports the standard `Environment.EnvironmentName` values.

-## Development mode impersonation and public scripts

-During development all scripts are executed as the developer account, therefore impersonation or public scripts are not supported!

 ## You get a 404 on first deployment?

 `parentResourceId`/`FolderResourceId` MUST be a folder.

+## I marked my script as public, but get 401 in development mode?

+Since all scripts are dynamically generated during development, it also requires running as an account that has permission to run dynamic scripts.

+See the example above on how to force the site to always force you to login after restart of site.

+## impersonation is ignored during development

+During development all scripts are executed as the developer account, therefore impersonation or public scripts are not supported!

 ## Where do I find the scopes that my site supports?